 When people feel that they’re being given a choice, they’re much more likely to follow through with what’s being requested, often returning with even better results than they would have otherwise.

-This simple pivot from command to invitation can make all the difference when working with others, both in a team, and as a team leader.
+This simple pivot from command to the invitation can make all the difference when working with others, both in a team and as a team leader.

 Having a safe environment in which to work goes far beyond simply securing the physical safety of employees.

 A truly safe work environment is one in which employees also feel emotionally safe.

 Safe enough that they are able to express their honest, genuine opinions about the work being done, and the execution of the company’s values and goals.
 A good leader is able to facilitate this by helping others feel heard and acknowledged.